James Allen Diamonds Review of Dazzling Engagement Rings:

-R2NET has been providing Jared’s with online sales support for years.
-The company and it’s products seem to be an integral part of Signets plans to grow their market share in the future.
+As a matter of fact, R2NET has been providing Jared’s with online sales support for years.
+The company and it’s products seem to be an integral part of Signet's plans to grow their market share in the future.

 According to the press releases, the current management team of R2NET will continue to manage the day-to-day operations.
-R2NET will operate as a separate division within Signet.
-Thus, it seems like the titles on the phone directory at R2NET will change but the song remains the same.
+While R2NET operates as a separate division within Signet.

 "Is James Allen a Good Place to Buy a Diamond?"

-It might seem counter-intuitive to discuss whether James Allen is reputable at this point.
+It might seem counter-intuitive to discuss whether they are reputable at this point.
 After all, they are built upon the backbone of industry legends like R2NET and Signet.
-At the same time, the financial strength of a company does not necessarily dictate their level of customer service or satisfaction.
+However, the financial strength of a company does not necessarily mean excellent customer service or satisfaction.

 According to Signet CEO Virginia Drosos, James Allen has increased their sales 2.5 times in the past two years.
-Drosos told analysts that James Allen sales for the 2018 fiscal year are expected to top $200 million.
+Drosos told analysts that their sales for the 2018 fiscal year were expected to top $200 million.

-The kind of popularity that James Allen enjoys is clearly driven by the experience of their customers.
-Five star reviews don't write themselves and people only rate companies that high if they are completely satisfied.
+Consequently, the brand was the top performing component of the Signet corporation in 2020.
+As a matter of fact, the online giant reported sales exceeding $64 million in the 3rd quarter.
+The kind of popularity that they enjoy is clearly driven by the experience of their customers.
+After all, five star reviews don't write themselves.
+In fact, most people only rate companies that high if they are completely satisfied.

 Happiness = Reality/Expectations:

 You're probably familiar with the formula that happiness equals reality less your expectations.
 Based on the introduction of this theory, you might assume that I'm suggesting that you lower your expectations.
-Nothing could be farther from the truth.
+However, nothing could be farther from the truth.

 With that in mind, you shouldn't expect anything less than VS-2 in clarity to face-up eye clean.
-In the first place, you shouldn't expect a standard ideal cut diamond to perform like a super ideal hearts and arrows cut diamond.
+In addition, you shouldn't expect a standard ideal cut diamond to perform like a super ideal hearts and arrows cut diamond.

 Diamond Brilliance vs Brightness:

 People frequently confuse the brilliance of a diamond with the brightness.
-This might explain why people assume that a diamond looks better if it's higher in color.
+This might explain why people assume that higher color diamonds looks better.
 After all, whiter is supposed to be brighter, right?
 Isn't that what all of those Tide and Clorox commercials taught us to believe?

-At the same time, the 34.5 degree crown angle produces a virtual balance of brilliance and dispersion.
+In the first place, the 40.8 degree pavilion angle should produce a high volume of light return.
+While the 34.5 degree crown angle produces a virtual balance of brilliance and dispersion.
 The 75% lower girdle facet length should produce sparkle that is larger in size and bolder in appearance.